tangrams/tangram-docs/pages/draw.md

 ####`priority`
-Required _integer_, _string_, or _function_.
+Required _integer_ or _function_.
 No default.

 Applies to `text`.
-Sets the label priority of the feature. _string_ values must reference a feature property name whose values are integers, and _functions_ must also return integers.
+Sets the label priority of the feature. _functions_ must return integers.

 Lower values will have higher priority, e.g. `priority: 1` labels will be drawn before those with `priority: 2`; labels are drawn in a "first-come-first-drawn" method, so earlier labels are more likely to fit in the available space.